-You can automatically add a language switcher as a sidebar widget, menu item, a standard list, or in your website’s footer.
+You can automatically add a language switcher as a sidebar widget, menu item, standard list, or in your website’s footer.
 Just choose your preferred switcher and click the Next button.

 On the following page, the plugin asks to send compatibility reports to WPML about the plugins and themes you use.
 It’s entirely up to you if you wish to send this information.